 In retrospect, this was actually a great way to finish off a holiday as sometimes, you end up piling up so many plans on your holiday that you leave your holiday feeling like you need another one to recover fro the one you just had. 🙂

-Fuerteventura definitely turned out to be so different and so much more than I’d imagined and has definitely make me so much more curious and eager to explore the other Canary islands!
+Fuerteventura definitely turned out to be so different and so much more than I’d imagined and has definitely made me so much more curious and eager to explore the other Canary islands!